Managing and Measuring Flow

 What is flow?

-A daily stand-up, during which team members view the Kanban board and observe how work moves from one stage to another, is an activity focused on measuring and analyzing flow.
-You observe a number of things on the board at once, and become aware of your team-mates around you.
-You notice how long it takes for an item to move from one column to another, you check if similar items take the same time, or by how much it varies.
-You pay attention to whether items pause, or get stuck in certain areas longer than others, and why - you can start thinking of what can be done to unblock it?
+During these short meetings your team members view the Kanban board and observe how work moves from one stage to another - they analyse flow.
+It helps the team notice how long it takes for an item to move from one column to another, to check if similar items take similar time, or by how much it varies.
+Once you pay attention to whether items pause, or get stuck in certain areas longer than others, and why - you can start thinking of what can be done to change that?

 Resolving bad practices

-It’s not uncommon for a memo to arrive from a CEO’s office for a specific item in the process to be expedited, as it’s a critically important request from your most important client, that needs doing ASAP and at whatever cost.
-The problem often is, that there is no measurement of the cost this exercise will have for the entire company.
-Measuring and managing flow will highlight the impact of such proceedings, and show the knock on effect.
-Leaders and the team will be able to see how other items were halted, and how much longer they will now take to get completed, because time was taken out, to focus on the CEO’s pet project.
+Example Imagine a memo arriving from a CEO’s office for a specific item in the process to be expedited, as it’s a critically important request from an important client, saying it needs doing ASAP and at whatever cost.
+The problem is, that there is often no measurement of the cost this exercise will have for the company.
+Measuring flow will highlight the impact of such proceeding, and show the knock on effect.
+Leaders and the team will be able to see how other items get halted, and how much longer they will take to get completed, because time was taken out to focus on the CEO’s pet project.
 Being able to show the CEO this data could prevent them from “expediting issues” in the future.